 and continues to this day fostering my own inner development and enriches my ability to be a competent guide through the many twists, turns and phases of life.

 Some of my studies include: M.A.
 Clinical Psychology/Marriage, Family & Child Counseling Emphasis-Antioch University; clinical internship at the Southern California Counseling Center; Certification in Hypnotherapy /New Focus Institute for Clinical Hypnotherapy; studies at the Institute of Psycho-Structural Balancing in massage therapy & Polarity Therapy, and exploring other healing modalities such as Reiki and “Tapping” / Emotional Freedom Technique (EFT).

-Applied Work: Maintaining a private counseling practice in northern Colorado from 1995-2003 and facilitating personal development workshops in New York, Massachusetts and Colorado beginning in the late 1980’s.
+Applied Work: Maintaining a private counseling practice in Colorado 2020 to present and from 1995-2003; teaching EFT at Red Rocks Community College (2021); facilitating personal development workshops in New York, Massachusetts and Colorado beginning in the late 1980’s.

 Real World Experience: Corporate and government employment in organizational development, leadership coaching, training, employee relations, management and human resource administration.

 My years of inquiry, study, application and experience are offered in a helpful manner as you address the areas of your life you wish to develop and to support you in addressing challenging situations.
 I welcome the opportunity to assist you as you cultivate your awareness, life skills and your life.